Silentmaster86/project-4-boss-machine-start/README.md

 Tests should automatically run if you make changes to server files.
 If you want you can quit the loop by pressing `Ctrl + C`.

 I have had problems running the test and I didn't solve this.

+## On the beggining

+  To see the application in its initial, non-working state, simply open **index.html** in a web browser.
+  You should use:
+  - <a href= "https://www.google.com/chrome/browser/desktop/index.html">Google chrome</a> - (at least version 60)
+  - <a href= "https://www.mozilla.org">Firefox</a> (at least version 55).

+The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.

 ## API Endpoints